lucasjhall/inspec-macos_security/README.md

 #### Running the Generator

 - run [hello_nisty.py](./hello_nisty.py)
-- the script should generate the controls, sipping some items based on tags or checks
+- the script should generate the controls, skipping some items based on tags or checks

 ```shell
   Processing rule: os_user_app_installation_prohibit